Yokto13/multilingual-entity-linking/README.md

 # Multilingual Entity Linking Using Dense Retrieval

-This repository contains source code experiments from the thesis "Multilingual Entity Linking Using Dense Retrieval".
+This repository contains source code experiments from the thesis [Multilingual Entity Linking Using Dense Retrieval](https://arxiv.org/abs/2406.16892).

 ## Getting the Data